 Below is a video showing off the fault tolerance and recovery properties of FoundationDB under some nasty conditions (single & multiple machine failures, network partition, full cluster power loss) on a live demo cluster we bring with us to events:

+As you may know, FoundationDB is a NoSQL database that combines scalability, fault-tolerance, and high performance with incredibly powerful multi-key ACID transactions.
 Over the next few weeks, we’ll take a look at some example layers (all available on GitHub).
-These simple layers add significant capability to FoundationDB while inheriting its transactional, scalable, fault-tolerant properties.
+These simple layers add significant capability to FoundationDB while inheriting its wonderful properties.

 Let’s start with the spatial indexing layer for working with two-dimensional (2D) point data.
 FoundationDB’s layer concept lets us implement spatial indexing outside the database with a small amount of code, making it easy to inspect, extend, or modify.